Venu212/AZMLND_C2/README.md

 In this project, a cloud-based machine learning production model is created, deployed it in Azure container instance, and consumed it using REST API.

 ## Summary
 This dataset contains data about [Bank Marketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-	data/bankmarketing_train.csv").
 The details about each applicant is available along with historical transactional data to predict whether the applicant will subscribe for long term deposit or not.
-A classification algorithm is used to train model and the best model that provides better accuracy is selected and deployed.
+A classification algorithm is used to train model using AUTO ML and the best model that provides better accuracy is selected and deployed in Azure container instance(ACI).
 The deployed model provides end point to send request to REST API and also Swagger URI.
 Document is generated using swagger and models are consumed using end point.
-AutoML pipeline is created using Axure SDK in notebook and delpoyed.
+AutoML pipeline is created using Axure SDK in notebook and pipeline is delpoyed.

 The Architecture: